uwescience/DSSG2017/_posts/2017-06-22-team-equity-w2.md

 ## Unique challenges

 As we looked around the WRF Data Science Studio the second week of the DSSG program, it seemed like other fellows were already up to their elbows in data.
 Not us!
-In sharing our alarm with each other, we came to realized that our team’s project is fundamentally different from the other 2017 DSSG projects, and that our process this summer will reflect that difference.
+In sharing our alarm with each other, we came to realize that our team’s project is fundamentally different from the other 2017 DSSG projects, and that our process this summer will reflect that difference.

 The other DSSG teams are tackling three major data analysis projects, trying to determine the impact of a new light rail station on transit traffic; to extract policy implications from a multi-country collection of agriculturally-relevant datasets; and to identify patterns in downtown Seattle traffic cruising data.
 Their challenge is to take existing datasets—either single datasets or data collections that have been thoughtfully assembled—and mine them for insights.